How To Setup A Hikvision Camera With Camcloud

 Step 5: Hikvision Storage Setup.
 Now you’re ready to configure your Hikvision camera storage options.
 First you’ll need to make the camera aware of the new storage location.
 This can be done under the following menu: Storage -> Storage Management -> Net HDD.
 Screenshot below shows where this is done.
 Here you click on any slot and fill in the server address (internal IP of the NAS) and the file path (share folder you created in step #4).
 Also enter the username and password of the NAS.
 Leave the mounting type as NFS if it’s a dedicated partition.
 Use the Test button to validate connectivity to your NAS.

-Step 6: Configure your Hikvision camera recording settings.
-This is probably worth a blog post in and of itself, but the basic idea is you need to configure the Hikvision IP camera so it knows when you want the camera to record (motion detection, scheduling, etc) and where you want it to record (in this case, the NAS).
+Step 6: Configure your Hikvision camera settings.
+This is probably worth a blog post in and of itself, but the basic idea is you need to configure the Hikvision IP camera so it knows when you want the camera to (motion detection, scheduling, etc) and where you want it to record (in this case, the NAS).
 This is done by configuring an “Event” and assigning a “Linkage” to the NAS – Step #3 of this post on how to setup a Hikvision camera with Camcloud shares the basic concepts which should get you going.
 Beyond that you can adjust other settings with the Storage -> Schedule Settings -> Record Schedule menu to select motion or continuous based recording to the NAS.

 hikvision storage setup 643w386h